cancer

 (CHAPTER ONE)

-it's a word which polite people whisper about behind guarded hands.
+cancer. a word which polite people whisper about behind guarded hands.

-it is that diagnosis which is handed out to others, but never meant for ourselves.
+a diagnosis which is handed out to others, but never meant for ourselves.

 except on a sky-blue, spring day, it was given to me.

-on april 19, 2011, in a phone call, i was handed the words breast cancer. there was no whisper and this was no nightmare. it was real and it was malignant and it was mine.
+on april 19, 2011, in a phone call, i was handed the words breast cancer. there was no whisper and this was no dream. it was real and it was malignant and it was mine.

 i was 42.